Welcome to the Course Creators Academy own_icon

 • For most organic sales, the marketplace is taking a cut of 50%, so at most, you are making $5 per sale

-• By default, we are subscribed to the marketplace affiliate program, that encourages course creators to bring more customers to the platform via affiliate links
+• By default, we are subscribed to the marketplace affiliate program, which encourages course creators to bring more customers to the platform via affiliate links

 • If the customer reached the marketplace recently in the last few days via an affiliate link, the affiliate will be paid 25% of the sale